0:00 / 0:00

 Episode Information

 Kitty and Emma talk to Mike Doyle (Kitty's husband) about his experiences living with the effects of Sudden Cardiac Arrest.
 This episode highlights October as Sudden Cardiac Arrest Awareness Month, which is aimed at increasing public awareness about the signs and symptoms of sudden cardiac arrest, and educating people on CPR and the use of automated external defibrillators (AEDs).
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 14/10/2025 2:00:00 p.m.